 Creating a real-life MBA programme

 The FT immerses students in the real world of business and management, offering stimulating coverage of core business issues and the latest trends in management thinking and practice.
-With St.Gallen’s FT Education licence, its MBA students gained full access to:
+With St.Gallen’s FT Group Subscription, its MBA students gained full access to:

 Boosting engagement with social media

-Professor Evenett wanted to encourage students to be more involved with MBA Newslines so that they would make full use of it.
+Professor Evenett wanted to encourage students to be more involved with FT.com and its tools so that they would make full use of it.
 He set up a Twitter account which was linked to the university’s Facebook page, its website and its student blogs, and also to the Professor’s own LinkedIn page.
 After annotating an article he tweets about it, and these tweets are automatically fed into the other social media.

-St.Gallen plans to increase student engagement further by grouping articles according to their relevant course, making it quick and easy for students and staff to nd what they need.
-Professor Evenett says, “I think this will lead to more of our professors using the annotations tool, and to more students interacting with it.”
+St.Gallen plans to increase student engagement further by grouping articles according to their relevant course, making it quick and easy for students and staff to find what they need.

 Unbeatable career preparation

-As MBA student Elitsa Slaneva says, "I have always been a devoted FT reader due to its global and multi-industry perspective.
-Professor Evenett`s decision to integrate it into the curriculum here at the HSG-MBA has allowed me to more clearly see the link between theory and practice.
-Furthermore, this new initiative has taught me to seek interconnectedness among different disciplines – strategy, nance, operations, marketing – when making business decisions.
-I believe this ability, developed with the help of the FT MBA Newslines, will set our MBA class apart in meetings with employers."
+As MBA student Elitsa Slaneva says, “I have always been a devoted FT reader due to its global and multi- industry perspective.
+Professor Evenett’s decision to integrate it into the curriculum here at the HSG-MBA has allowed me to more clearly see the link between theory and practice.
+Furthermore, this new initiative has taught me to seek interconnectedness among different disciplines – strategy, finance, operations, marketing – when making business decisions.